The Discovery of the Sasquatch: Reconciling Culture, History, and Science in the Discovery Process

 The second, The Discovery of the Sasquatch: Reconciling History, Culture and Science in the Discovery Process, was published in 2010 more fully illustrates the supporting evidence and offers greater interpretation.
 More importantly, it explores reasons for the unwillingness of relevant scientists to consider the discovery claim or to scrutinize the evidence supporting it.
 This book was the result of a 7-year-long effort to address the problem created by the first book: describing the anatomy, behavior, and ecology of a mammal species not yet acknowledged as having been discovered.

 This site is intended to reassure sasquatch eyewitnesses, scientifically-minded readers, and amateur investigators that science has not completely failed to take note of this unfolding scientific discovery, or to devote scientific attention to it.
 Examples of evidence are presented and illustrated here for consideration and scrutiny.

 In addition, the site is also directed at scientific colleagues, assuring them that at least a handful of scientists are actively participating in this unfolding discovery.
 This situation is somewhat unique—even bizzarre—in that my scientific colleagues have yet to express gratitude for the participation of a few of us in the discovery process in their absence, an absence perceived as inexplicable to interested members of the public.
 Neither has there yet been any noticeble indication that relevant scientists are about to begin contributing their considerable expertise and knowledge to a significant zoological and anthropological discovery which continues to unfold without their participation.

-This situation is, of course, a direct result of the sasquatch having been perceived as a far-fetched discovery claim and consequently treated as a scientifically-taboo subject by the very scientists qualified to shed light on the evidence and to contribute to the discovery process.
+This situation is, of course, a direct result of the sasquatch having been perceived as a far-fetched discovery claim and consequently treated as a scientifically-taboo subject and as merely a subject of entertainment by the very scientists qualified to shed light on the evidence and to contribute to the discovery process.